- Report Lost/Stolen Money

 Report Scams in Your State

-In addition to reporting scams to national authorities like the FBI and Federal Trade Commission, there are state-specific offices that you can make complaints to.
+In addition to reporting scams to national authorities like the FBI and Federal Trade Commission, there are state-specific offices where you can make complaints to.
 Many states also have a separate department that investigates unemployment insurance fraud or unemployment identity theft (i.e., people claiming unemployment benefits in your name).

 You should also report scams to your local police department.